 green food coloring

 Cream together all the ingredients from butter to baking powder.
+NOTE: do not completely melt the butter or coconut oil, just softened so they’ll cream.
 Next mix in the egg, then add the flour.
 Divide dough into two equal parts and dye one a light shade of green and the other one darker green.
 Using two sheets of parchment paper, roll out each section of dough into a rectangle.
 Place the darker green piece on top of the lighter piece then gently roll to press them together.
 Roll the dough up to create a dough log.
 If the dough seems soft, you can refrigerate for a few minutes to make it easier to cut without smashing the cookies.
 Cut 1/4-inch slices off the dough log and place them onto a parchment-lined baking sheet (or use a silicone baking mat).
 I fit 15 cookies on each half-sheet pan.
 Bake in an oven heated to 350 degrees for 8 minutes.
 Let cool on baking sheet for about 20 minutes before transferring to a cooling rack.
 Makes about 30 cookies.

-If you want more Moana party food ideas, try my Kakamora Treat Bars…14
+If you want more Moana party food ideas, try my Kakamora Treat Bars…47